 Some posts contain compensated links.
 Please read this disclaimer for more info.

 Bela Krajina is located in the far South-East of Slovenia.
-It is nestled against the Kolpa River which forms the natural border with Croatia and which is one of the cleanest and surprisingly warmest rivers in Slovenia.
-As the rest of the country is becoming more widely explored by tourists and travelers, Bela Krajina Slovenia, lays unassumingly peaceful and charming.
+It is nestled against the Kolpa River, which forms the natural border with Croatia and which is one of the cleanest and surprisingly warmest rivers in Slovenia.
+As the rest of the country is becoming more widely explored by tourists and travelers, Bela Krajina Slovenia lies unassumingly peaceful and charming.

 Renowned for the color white both in its unique forests made of white birch and their traditional white costumes, Bela Krajina stuns its visitors with its beauty.

 This region has a rich history in wine.
 Drive around the area, and you’ll be greeted with sprawling, beautiful vineyard after sprawling beautiful vineyard.
 The best-known varietals from this region are the red Metliška Črnina and the white Belokranjsko Belo.
 Both are served with every meal and often mixed with sparkling water.
 It’s an interesting quirk of the region to be handed a bottle of sparkling water when ordering a glass of vino!